Is your Internet going too slow when you try and watch Netflix? You may be suffering Internet congestion, so let us help you identify the problem.

 When I log on to my home cable Internet in the middle of a weekday, I get great speeds.
-Typically a 10ms ping or less, and blistering 100Mb/s speed.
-And until recently, I have been getting that same experience on weekends, and in the evening.
-That was until Internet TV hit our shores.
+Typically a 10ms ping or less, and blistering 100MB/s speed.

 Does this situation sound familiar?

-It is congestion and it has become quite a problem for a lot of consumers across Australia since the launch of streaming services like Netflix and Stan.
-Streaming Internet TV requires a constant data demand from those devices that connect to the service, and as more and more people request movie and TV footage to be pumped through your local Internet exchange at the same time, the slower your speed gets.
+The cause of this slowdown is congestion and it has become quite a problem for a lot of consumers across Australia since the launch of streaming services like Netflix and Stan.
+Streaming Internet TV requires a constant data demand from those devices that connect to the service, and as more and more people request movie and TV footage to be pumped through the cables that deliver the Internet at the same time, the slower your speed gets.

 - Make sure your PC is connected directly to your modem via a cable – not connected via Wi-Fi or through a router, as this will leave your results open to debate.